-Government grants in the form of carbon emission rights (CERs), which are received on projects registered under the United Nations Framework on Climate Change, are recorded as non-financial assets and initially measured at fair value when there is reasonable assurance that such CERs will be received, with credit being recognised as Income from carbon credits under other income in the statement of profit or loss.
+Government grants in the form of carbon emission rights (CERs), which are received on projects registered under the United Nations Framework on Climate Change, are recorded as nonfinancial assets and initially measured at fair value when there is reasonable assurance that such CERs will be received, with credit being recognised as Income from carbon credits under other income in the statement of profit or loss.
 Such CERs are subsequently tested for impairment.
 The Group derecognises the CERs when the certificate is sold, which occurs when units are transferred to the customer.
 The difference between the carrying value and sale price is recognised as income from carbon credits.

-g) Property, plant and equipment
+Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2023 g) Property, plant and equipment